edgio-docs/edgio-docs/guides/security.md

 ### Is the Layer0 WAF a PCI-compliant solution?

-Yes.  {{ PRODUCT_NAME }} maintains PCI-DSS Level 1 compliance by undergoing annual audits from approved Visa and MasterCard auditors.
+Yes.
+Layer0 maintains PCI-DSS Level 1 compliance by undergoing annual audits from approved Visa and MasterCard auditors.

 ### What is the minimum level of encryption for {{ PRODUCT_NAME }}?